-“If you fail to plan, you plan to fail,” they say and after years of travel James and I have some tried and true methods when it comes to designing our adventures for smooth sailing.
+“If you fail to plan, you plan to fail,” they say and after years of travel, we have some tried and true methods when it comes to designing our adventures for smooth sailing.
 Like most people, we have constraints, especially time and money.
 Affordable group tours are not an option and frankly, we like to do some off the beaten path, unique kinda stuff that isn’t commonly included in mainstream itineraries.
 Therefore we have to create a personalised travel plan according to our unique criteria.
 Here is a short guide to how we select a destination and go about trip planning for the most relaxed and trouble free experience possible.

 Firstly we decide on a destination, a high priority selection from our bucket list is generally the seed for each travel design.
 Currently, we are eyeing off the Galapagos Islands!